50 Delightful Edible Flowers

 In my lifetime, I have consumed hundreds of garlic bulbs, but, until recently - I did not know that the garlic blossoms were edible!
 I even spent an entire year, researching the properties of garlic, and have touted its health benefits to thousands, without knowing that you could eat the garlic flowers.
 How I missed this one, is beyond me, because I love garlic!

 We found quite a lot of information online about innovative ways to use the flowers of garlic in your cooking.
-In my opinion, one of the best places to read about it, is at this delightful website: The Worldwide Gourmet, and...since I am a garlic enthusiast, I'll add some of my ideas!
+Since I am a garlic enthusiast, I'll add some of my ideas!
 I have made Garlic Pizza, Garlic Apple Compote, Wilted Garlic Salad, Garlic Chive Cheese Omelettes, and a whole lot more!

 Please do not ask for my recipes, because they consist of: a handful of this, a spoonful of that, and a dash of something else.
 For some unknown reason, others invariably find my recipes difficult to duplicate.
 I wonder why...